-Many cat owners let their cat outdoors to roam unsupervised.
+Many cat owners let their cat outdoors to roam at large.
 But outside is a dangerous place and we need to keep cats safe!
-Just like dogs, cats need supervision to be protected from traffic, other cats and animals, toxins and poisons, and the many diseases and parasites they can catch, not to mention getting lost.
+Just like dogs, cats need their owners to protect them from traffic, other cats and animals, toxins and poisons, and the many diseases and parasites they can catch, not to mention getting lost.

 Diseases affecting outdoor cats at higher rates include feline leukemia, FIV and distemper, among many others.
 Parasites include fleas, ticks, earmites and intestinal worms.
 Many toxins, such as antifreeze and rat poison, taste good to cats, and they can be poisoned if they simply drink from a puddle.
 Add the threats of stray dogs, raccoons, coyotes and cars, and the outdoors are a recipe for kitty disaster!
 There’s a blog here by Bruce Roney, head of the Ottawa Humane Society, on the tragic consequences of letting cats roam, consequences he sees every day in his work.